jthmiller/eDNA-metabarcoding-intro/README.md

 As an additional check for the taxonomy assignments, I get the top blast hits for each ASV.
 If you use a specialized reference database, such as we do here, there will be many sequences with 'unassigned' taxonomy.
 Blasting is a way to double check that unassigned sequences are in fact off target taxa.
 After assigning taxonomy and blasting the sequences, I pull the results qiime and tronko taxon

-## 5. Alpha and Beta Diversity (requires metadata formatted for import into qiime2)
+## Alpha and Beta Diversity (requires metadata formatted for import into qiime2)

-## 6. Differential Abundance Testing
+## Differential Abundance Testing
 Songbird
+qurro

 ## 7. Phylogenetic placement of ASVs